HVAC System Basics for New Homeowners

-- Ductwork attached to return and supply registers when it comes to air-forced systems such as ACs, heat pumps and furnaces.
+- Ductwork fixed to return and supply registers in the case of air-forced systems including ACs, heat pumps and furnaces.

-- Radiators or hot water distribution systems in the case of boilers.
+- Radiators or hot water distribution systems such as boilers.

-- Thermostat for indoor climate control.
+- Thermostat for indoor comfort control.

 Understand the Importance of Preventive Maintenance

 When you rented, a landlord probably managed any HVAC maintenance tasks like replacing the air filter.
 They may or may not have foot the bill for comprehensive heating and cooling inspections.